 Number of Pages

 Deeley, D M, Yeates, J S, Barker, B, and Clarke, M F. (1983), Phosphorus nutrition of high rainfall pastures - Peel Harvey estuarine system study (phase II) and related phosphorus work.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Report.